When a court makes a VOPO

-The order can last for a period of between 2 and 5 years, and the court can impose an interim order where immediate protection from risk is considered necessary.
+The order lasts between two and five years.
+The court can make an interim order when immediate protection from risk is necessary.

-The order can also be varied, renewed or discharged by the court if an application is made to it.
+The order can also be changed, renewed or dismissed by the court.

 Qualifying for a VOPO